 2. Consulting Specialists

-Engage a lawyer well-versed in Lao law to assess the risks of unaddressed items and develop remediation measures.
+Engage a lawyer well-versed in Lao law to assess the specific application of the PDP Law and evaluate the risks associated with unaddressed items.
 Vientiane is home to branches of international law firms, including some that offer services in English and Japanese.
+Since subordinate regulations under the PDP Law are still being drafted, monitoring the latest developments is also important.

 3. Deepen Your Knowledge with Related Articles